Summary Of Changes For Real Estate Investments After Trump Tax Reform

 The incentives introduced by the new tax laws had a wide scope and supported investing into real estate as it has consistently been a key driver of economic growth and the creation of jobs, and the new tax reforms were designed to preserve this.
 IPX 1031 posted an article about that.
 Below a summary of the changes to Real Estate investing after the tax reform.

-The reformed tax laws still permit taxpayers to defer their gains from real estate that fall within the definition of a 1031 like-kind exchange, where both improved and unimproved real estate are generally considered to be property of a like kind.
-Where personal property is concerned, however, gain deferral was withdrawn with effect from the beginning of 2018.
+The reformed tax laws still permit taxpayers to defer their gains from real estate that fall within the definition of a 1031 like-kind exchange, where both improved and unimproved real estate is generally considered to be the property of a like-kind.
+Where personal property is concerned, however, the gain deferral was withdrawn with effect from the beginning of 2018.

 Deduction of Business Interest

 The tax reform provided the deduction of net interest expenses in the instances of real property trades or business.
 Taxpayers would then be required to elect out of the newly-introduced interest disallowance for this purpose.
 Hotels as commercial property qualify as an exception, whether as an operation or as management of such.
 The exception could also be extended to corporations and Real Estate Investment Trusts, under certain qualifying criteria.
 An interesting limit was introduced and applied to the existing debt, disallowing the deductibility of interest where the net interest expense was more than 30% of EBITDA, which would change to only applying to EBIT from the 2022 tax year.
 These parameters did not apply to personal property.

 The Real Estate Investment Depreciation Deduction has changed under section 168 of the Tax Code.